|

 and Allegheny College.
 At the

-Software Engineering Institute (SEI), I promoted software engineering as an
+Mellon University, I promoted software engineering as an

 academic discipline, which was a natural career move, given my longstanding